-Just as animals can move out of the protected area they can move into the reserve if they judge conditions better inside than out side the MPA.
-Spillover has been the focus of many studies and has been an important argument in promoting the benefits of marine reserves to gain public support.
-Few studies, however, have examined the behavioral mechanisms for colonization or migrations into marine reserves, termed “Spill-in” Eggleston and Parsons, (2008).
-This phenomenon was reported in highly mobile gregarious species.
-The later authors provided evidence for this in spiny lobsters, P. argus, in the Caribbean.
-They compared the change in density of lobsters inside vs. outside of MPAs in the Florida Keys following an intense, three-day, recreational spear-fishing window.
+Just as animals can move out of a protected area, they can move into an MPA if they sense more favorable conditions inside than out side.
+Spillover is well studied and is an important argument in promoting the benefits of marine MPAs for public support.
+Few studies, however, examine the behavioral mechanisms of colonization or migration into MPAs, termed “spill-in” (Eggleston and Parsons, 2008), found in highly mobile gregarious species.
+The authors provide evidence for spill-in in the Caribbean spiny P. argus by comparing the change in lobster density inside and outside the MPAs in the Florida Keys following an intensive, three-day window of recreational spear-fishing.
 As expected, lobster density outside the MPAs declined.
-However, lobster density inside the reserves increased: there was a net movement of lobster from the fishing grounds into the MPAs presumably because they moved more in the fishing grounds and moved less in the MPAs (e.g., due to differences in fishing-induced disturbance).
-The sport diving fishery elevated the abundance of P. argus in nearby MPAs - particularly those containing relatively high densities of non-disturbed lobsters, presumably through conspecific attraction where lobsters follow chemical cues to undisturbed sites in MPAs.
-It was not clear how long such spill-in effect lasted, but even a temporary protection of lobsters in reserves could result in enhanced population fecundity.
+However, lobster density inside the MPAs increased, indicating net lobster movement from the fishing grounds to the MPAs.
+The presumed increase was because lobsters moved more in the fishing grounds and less in the MPAs due to differences in fishing-induced disturbance.
+The sport-diving fishery elevated the P. argus abundance in nearby MPAs, particularly those with relatively high densities of non-disturbed lobsters.
+Presumably, these areas increased their densities through conspecific attraction where lobsters follow chemical cues to undisturbed sites in MPAs.
+It is unclear how long such spill-in effects last, but even temporary protection of lobsters in reserves could enhance population fecundity.
 Although spill-in to reserves may facilitate a rapid refuge from fishing pressure, density-dependent spill-in could also exacerbate the spread of diseases, parasites, and exotic species.
-For example, density-dependent spill-in for P. argus could worsen the spread of a lethal virus identified in this species (e.g., Behringer et al., 2011).
-Grüss et al. (2011) presented a review on the phenomenon of spill-in also for fishes.
+For example, density-dependent spill-in for P. argus could worsen the spread of a lethal virus identified in this species (Behringer et al., 2011).
+Grüss et al. (2011) also present a review of spill-in for fish.

-In an 8 years CMR study of H. gammarus in MPAs and control areas in Norway, protection led to a shift in demography, with an increase in mean total length of 15% in all MPAs (Thorbjørnsen et al., 2018).
-No difference was found in rates of movement out from MPAs (spillover) and control areas (spill-in).
-None of the MPAs generated more spillover of lobsters, in numbers, to fished grounds than their adjacent control areas.
-Nevertheless, lobsters moving from MPAs and caught in fished areas were significantly larger than lobsters moving out of control areas, which may mean greater profit for the fisheries.
-In comparison there was more emigration than immigration of H. americanus from a marine reserve located in Bona vista Bay, Newfoundland (Canada), resulting in net movement of lobster out of the reserve (spillover) (Rowe 2001).
-Also in this study, harvested American clawed lobsters originating from the reserve were generally much larger than most of the other lobsters caught beyond the borders.
+In an eight-year CMR study of H. gammarus in MPAs and control areas in Norway, protection shifted the demography, increasing the mean total length by 15% in all MPAs (Thorbjørnsen et al., 2018).
+No difference was found in spillover or spill-in rates between MPAs and control areas.
+None of the MPAs generated more spillover in lobster numbers compared to fished grounds in adjacent control areas.
+Nevertheless, spillover lobsters from MPAs caught in fished areas were significantly larger than lobsters spilling over from control areas, which may mean greater fishery profits.
+In comparison, there was more emigration than the immigration of American clawed lobsters, H. americanus, from an MPA located in Bona Vista Bay, Newfoundland, Canada, resulting in a net spillover from the MPA (Rowe 2001).
+Also, harvests originating from the MPA were generally much larger than lobsters caught beyond MPA borders.

-“Fishing the line”, Edge effect and impact of predation
+Fishing-the-line, edge effect, and predation impact